 These days facebook competitions are more common than footballers’ drunken rampages.
-Every second promotional email you get is urging you to get involved with some new facebook comp in order to win an endless list of useless crap (holidays and cash excepted).
-Businesses have realised that just like when they were trying to get people to sign up to their crappy enewsletters, bribery is the best way to go with their facebook communities also.
-We are a fickle generation, and quite frankly we probably don’t give two shits about what your company has to say on the one network we use to escape the real world of work, constant commercials and everything else.
+Every second promotional email you get is urging you to get involved with some new Facebook comp in order to win an endless list of useless crap (holidays and cash excepted).
+Businesses have realized that, just like when they were trying to get people to sign up for their crappy e-newsletters, bribery is the best way to go with their Facebook communities also.
+We are a fickle generation, and quite frankly, we probably don’t give two shits about what your company has to say on the one network we use to escape the real world of work, constant commercials and everything else.
 Unless, of course, there is even a 1 in 1,000,000,000,000 chance that we might win something.
-Then, it seems, we are more than happy to press that little ‘like’ button and submit to receiving shitty updates from you for ever after.
+Then, it seems, we are more than happy to press that little ‘like’ button and submit to receiving shitty updates from you forever after.

-Anyway that’s really all beside the point because what this article is REALLY meant to be about, other than trying to break the record for most amount of swear words in a paragraph, is why you are probably conducting illegal competitions (if you own a business page) or entering illegal competitions (if you are a sucker consumer).
+Anyway, that’s really all beside the point because what this article is REALLY meant to be about, other than trying to break the record for the most amount of swear words in a paragraph, is why you are probably conducting illegal competitions (if you own a business page) or entering illegal competitions (if you are a sucker consumer).
 Or both.
-It is important to note that my use of the term ‘illegal’ is quite loose, and in actual fact you probably aren’t breaking the law per se, but you are violating Zuckers’ terms and conditions, which quite frankly, is worse.
-I think we all know we’d prefer to spend a few nights in the slammer over having our facebook account permanently disabled.
+It is important to note that my use of the term ‘illegal’ is quite loose, and in actual fact, you probably aren’t breaking the law per se, but you are violating Zuckers’ terms and conditions, which, quite frankly, is worse.
+I think we all know we’d prefer to spend a few nights in the slammer over having our Facebook account permanently disabled.

-Of course the shitty thing about this is that you either have to a) spend a bit of moolah to create said application or b) utilise some sort of third-party app that some capitalistic developer has created that will almost definitely include a bunch of their ugly branding and not a lot of scope to change anything.
+Of course, the shitty thing about this is that you either have to a) spend a bit of moolah to create said application or b) utilize some sort of third-party app that some capitalistic developer has created that will almost definitely include a bunch of their ugly branding and not a lot of scope to change anything.

-So because I know you are all facebook novices and probably not fully understanding the above, let’s spell out nice and clearly what you CANNOT do on facebook in relation to running a competition:
+So because I know you are all Facebook novices and probably do not fully understand the above, let’s spell out nicely and clearly what you CAN NOT do on Facebook in relation to running a competition:

 - Administer a competition that is open or marketed to individuals under 18 (*since revoked)